-ECE 9.5 Promotion to a Higher Level
+ECE.
+9.5 Promotion to a Higher Level

-In addition to the prerequisites, co-requisites, requirements of the individual modules, and the minimum credit accumulation as specified in the table above, the student:
+In addition to the prerequisites, co-requisites, requirements of the individual modules, and the minimum credit accumulation as specified in the table under ECE.

-b.
+- 2.3. the student: - a.
+Must register a failed module in the following year. - b.
 Can register for 3rd year modules only if all 1st year modules are passed.